microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

  > Since there is no configuration change required for the build pipeline, the build will be triggered automatically after the project is provisioned.

 1. From the pipelines, select the [**Deployment Groups**](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"} option.
-Click on the **Add deployment group** button to configure.
+Click on the **Add a deployment group** button to configure.

    ![Deployment group](images/deploymentgroup.png)

-1. Provide a `Deployment group name`, and click on the **Create** button.
+1. Provide a **Deployment group name** of your choice and click on the **Create** button.
 A registration script generated will be displayed.

    ![Deployment group](images/deploymentgroup2.png)

    ![Registration script](images/dgscript.png)

-   > The target servers are available in the deployment group for deploying the application.
+   > The target servers will be available in the deployment group for deploying the application.
+You can register the target servers using the script above.
+In this lab, we automatically register our target servers in the release pipeline.
 The release definition uses **Phases** to deploy the application to the target servers.
 A [Phase](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases){:target="_blank"} is a logical grouping of the tasks that defines the runtime target on which the tasks will execute.
 A deployment group phase executes tasks on the machines defined in a deployment group.

-1. From the pipelines, click on the **Releases** option and click **Edit**.
+1. Naviagate to **Pipelines** \| **Releases**.
+Select the release pipeline and click **Edit**.

     ![Release](images/releasepipeline.png)

-1. You will see the pipeline.
-Select the environment **Dev** from the tasks dropdown.
+1. In the pipeline select the stage **Dev** from the tasks dropdown to view the  deployment tasks in pipeline.

    ![Environment](images/releaseenvironment.png)